erik78se/telegraf-prometheus/README.md

 # Relate the subordinate.
 $ juju relate telegraf-prometheus tiny-bash

-# Relate telegraf to prometheus
+# Relate telegraf to prometheus2
 $ juju relate prometheus2:target telegraf-prometheus:prometheus-client
 </pre>

-You should now be able to browse to your prometheus web and see the target.
+You should now be able to browse to your prometheus web and see the target in the web ui.